yola/ampersand-multifield-view/README.md

 The resulting HTML should contain the following hooks:
 - an element with a `data-hook="label"` attribute.
 - an element with a `data-hook="multifields"` attribute where the fields are inserted.

+## validCallback `AmpersandMultiFieldView.validCallback()`
+A function that gets called, if it exists, when the field first loads and anytime the form changes from valid to invalid or vice versa.

 ### beforeSubmit `AmpersandMultiFieldView.beforeSubmit()`
 This function is called by [ampersand-form-view][ampersand-form-view] during submit and calls its fields' `beforeSubmit` functions.